linki/etherdelta-go/README.md

 # etherdelta-go

-This is an example how to interact with Ethereum contracts from Go through RPC.
+This is an example of how to interact with Ethereum contracts from Go through RPC.

+# The contract library

 It uses [abigen](https://github.com/ethereum/go-ethereum/tree/v1.7.2/cmd/abigen)
 to generate Go language bindings given a contract's ABI definition.